kakaingalu/mikutano/README.md

    ```bash
    yarn start
    ```
+# Create an Account for Chat Engine
+To use Chat Engine in your project and obtain the required private key and project ID, you need to create an account on Chat Engine.
+Follow these steps to create an account:
+- Visit the Chat Engine website (insert website URL).
+- Click on the "Sign Up" or "Create Account" button.
+- Fill out the registration form with your details, including your email address and a strong password.
+- Submit the form to create your account.
+- Once your account is created, log in to Chat Engine using your credentials.
+- Navigate to the account settings or dashboard section.
+- Look for the option to create a new project or access existing projects.
+- Create a new project and provide it with a name.
+- After creating the project, you should be able to obtain the private key and project ID specific to that project.
+- Copy the private key and project ID and use them in the respective files mentioned in the setup instructions above.

+# To change the keys
+- Open the project in your preferred code editor.
+- Private Key: In the login.js file, locate the privateKey variable and replace it with your own private key obtained from Chat Engine.
+- Project ID: In the chat.js file, locate the projectID variable and replace it with your own project ID obtained from Chat Engine.

 # Usage
 1. From the main page click `get started` to get in the login page.
   ![Mikutano](public/p4.png)